LuisPerezLombardia/Impact-Evaluation/README.md

 # Impact-Evaluation
-This document collects the most common analytical techniques for the profession of impact evaluation.
-It contains not only a list of tools and techniques, but also best practices.
+This document brings together the most commonly used analytical techniques in the field of impact evaluation.
+It includes not only a catalogue of tools and methods, but also guidance on best practices.